krusynth/billhunt.dev/_posts/2023-10-09-llms-are-not-government-ready.md

 I remain a futurist, and a cyberpunk, yet I find myself frequently [reconsidering the Luddites](https://www.newyorker.com/books/page-turner/rethinking-the-luddites-in-the-age-of-ai).
 The increased use of AI is inevitable, and I do have faith that the models will be improved over time.

-But for now, the current state of the art is a bunch of lying, racists, garbage bots - snake oil salesmen and shysters of the modern age.
+But for now, the current state of the art is a bunch of lying, racist, garbage bots - snake oil salesmen and shysters of the modern age.
 The government should not put its trust in these tools for a long, long time.
 They are simply outside of our tolerance for risk.